William V. Johnson

 William V. Johnson, Professor Emeritus at California Polytechnic State University, San Luis Obispo, California, served as the university’s Director of Bands and Coordinator of Instrumental Music from 1966 to 2010, 44 years.

-He is currently President of the World Association for Symphonic Bands and Ensembles (WASBE) and will head up a conference in Utrecht, The Netherlands in 2017.
+He is currently Immediate Past President of the World Association for Symphonic Bands and Ensembles (WASBE).
 He also serves as a consultant for World Projects International Music Productions.

 Johnson was elected into the American Bandmasters Association (ABA) in 1984 and served as host for both the 73rd and 82nd ABA conventions held in San Luis Obispo in 2007 and 2016.
 In March 2014, he was elected to the ABA Board of Directors.
 He is also a member of the College Band Directors National Association and is past President of the Western Division.
 He is a life member of Kappa Kappa Psi national band fraternity and was the Sponsor of Cal Poly’s Iota Pi Chapter.
 He served as Kappa Kappa Psi‘s national Vice President for Professional Relations.